How CRU handles your personal data

 - When required by law or for governmental reporting

-- To anyone the individual themselves authorises Crusaders to disclose information to.
+- To anyone the individual themselves authorises CRU to disclose information to.

-Crusaders employs a cloud-based database and other data management systems, where personal and sensitive information is held in Japan and the United States of America.
-Crusaders takes all reasonable steps to ensure that third parties comply with the Australian Privacy Principles and that the privacy of individuals is protected.
+CRU employs a cloud-based database system.
+As a result, personal information may be transferred to, and stored at, a destination outside Australia, including but not limited to Japan, the United States of America, Chile, Taiwan, Singapore, Finland, Belgium and Ireland.
+CRU takes all reasonable steps to ensure that third parties comply with the Australian Privacy Principles or similar laws and that the privacy of individuals is protected.

 Access to and correction of personal data

-Individuals can request access to their information held by Crusaders by contacting our Privacy Officer.
-If an individual believes that any personal data held by Crusaders is incorrect, incomplete, not up-to-date, or no longer relevant, they can request that the information is corrected and Crusaders will do so in a reasonably timely manner.
+Individuals can request access to their information held by CRU by contacting our Privacy Officer.
+If an individual believes that any personal data held by CRU is incorrect, incomplete, not up-to-date, or no longer relevant, they can request that the information is corrected and CRU will do so in a reasonably timely manner.

-If anyone believes that Crusaders may have breached their privacy rights, or is concerned about any of our information handling practices, they may contact our Privacy Officer.
-Crusaders will promptly investigate the matter and, where appropriate, take steps to remedy these concerns.
+If anyone believes that CRU may have breached their privacy rights, or is concerned about any of our information handling practices, they may contact our Privacy Officer.
+CRU will promptly investigate the matter and, where appropriate, take steps to remedy these concerns.

 Ph: (02) 9874 8933 (option 5)